Demand for Rentals on the Rise

 The share of U.S. households that rent homes is at a 20-year high, according to a recent report by Harvard University’s Joint Center for Housing Studies (JCHS), titled “The State of the Nation’s Housing 2015.”
 At the same time, the number of homeowners fell for the eighth straight year.

-The number of renter households have increased by 900,000 a year in the last five years, which JCHS said is on track to be the strongest decade of renter growth in history.
+The number of renter households has increased by 900,000 a year in the last five years, which JCHS said is on track to be the strongest decade of renter growth in history.

 Young adults often rent, and as more of the Millennial generation enters the workforce, they will greatly increase the supply of renters looking for affordable, urban housing.
 In addition, population groups that typically own their homes have been renting instead, which has also spurred much of the growth in recent years.
 According to the report, these groups include people 55 and older as well as individuals from higher income brackets.
 It noted that an increase in single-person households and couples choosing to rent are also important factors.